m0ru/rri-vu-presentation/slides-content.md

 * not part of the papers, but relevant here
 * ask whether game of consequences is a good way to deal with cyber bullying
-* it is,  basically, just trying to hold ppl responsible for the things they said/did online
+* it is, basically, just trying to hold people responsible for things they said/did online

 ---